HL7/fhir-cow-ig/input/pagecontent/fulfiller-determination.md

 ### Placer assigned

-In the most simple flow, the placer creates a request and indicates the specific fulfiller that should perform it.
-In this scenario, the placer is confident - based on pre-coordinated business and IT agreements, availability, etc. - that the performer won't decline the request.
+In the most simple flow, the Placer creates a request and indicates the specific Fulfiller that should perform it.
+In this scenario, the Placer is confident - based on pre-coordinated business and IT agreements, availability, etc. - that the performer won't decline the request.

 Based on the workflow of interest, the performer may or may not notify the requestor of an 'outcome' at a later time.